urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 <!-- ![](https://media.urbit.org/site/blog-9.jpg) -->

 One of the basic building blocks of Urbit is Urbit ID, our naming and identity system.
-Your Urbit ID is a short, recognisable name that’s also a network address for your Urbit OS instance.
+Your Urbit ID is a short, recognizable name that’s also a network address for your Urbit OS instance.
 (You can find a complete, high level description of Urbit ID [here](https://urbit.org/understanding-urbit/urbit-id/)).

 Your Urbit ID is meant to feel a bit like a secret code name.
-It doesn’t leak any information about the real you — but it’s still memorable and recognisable.
+It doesn’t leak any information about the real you — but it’s still memorable and recognizable.
 Getting an Urbit Id should feel exciting, like getting a brand new identity in a new world.

 From a design standpoint, some of this is accomplished simply by having a system for the names themselves.
 Under the hood, Urbit IDs are actually just numbers.
 There has always been an algorithm for turning these numbers into pronounceable names like `~tacryt-socryp` (13,304,832) or `~litzod` (1,280) or `~nes` (212).